bakins/minikube-prometheus-demo/README.md

 In [node-exporter-daemonset.yml](./node-exporter-daemonset.yml) you
 will see that it looks similar to the deployment we did earlier.
-Notice that we run this in priviledged mode (`privileged: true`) as it needs access to various information about the node to perform monitoring.
-Also notice that we are monting in a few node directories to monitor various things.
+Notice that we run this in privileged mode (`privileged: true`) as it needs access to various information about the node to perform monitoring.
+Also notice that we are mounting in a few node directories to monitor various things.

 Run `kubectl create -f node-exporter-daemonset.yml` to create the